sitemapxml/mu-plugins/README.md

 # Wordpress Function Plugins
-Wordpress "Must Use" plugins template
+Wordpress "Must Use" plugin template

 ## Introduction

 While Wordpress is known for very large community and a lot of available plugins, somethimes is better to avoid using plugins and use customized Wordpress functions.
-There are many useful WP functions out there, but sadly many website suggest editing your themes `functions.php` file which is certanly a bad practise.
+There are many useful WP functions out there, but sadly many websites suggest editing your themes `functions.php` file which is certanly a bad practise.

 Creating Wordpress "functions" plugin is much better aproach, but it can cause many errors, so if you don't feel comfortable experimenting with Wordpress I reccomend you to go for some easier solutions.